Yohuuu/QR-Code-Generator/README.md

 ## **QR Code Generator**

-Simple QR code generator I made to learn WPF.
+Simple QR code generator made by me to learn WPF.

 It uses QRCoder to generate QR Codes.